Yash-Bandal/DSA/Key Points While solving.md

 wherever midpoint required in question..try using two pointers... whenever need searching..use .find()...set and map or string::npos find eg :1704 beautifulStringQuestionIsItBoomBaam..

+## Observations
+- substring problems are very common ..
+- Pass by reference almost all..sometimes u may face err if negelct this
+- Always first identify the pattern.. what datatype or algorithm i need to use to get the output